ehsan150/webServer1/README.md

 The program should be compiled by

-gcc wserve.c wserve_main.c -o se
+gcc wServer.c wServer_main.c -o se

 on the server part and

-gcc conn_tcpclient_main.c -o cl
+gcc conn_tcpClient_main.c -o cl

 on the client part